EGX (expo): History

 On 19 February 2021, it was announced that EGX Rezzed and EGX would be returning as live, real-world, in-person events if everything goes to plan with the roll out of COVID-19 vaccinations and they deem it safe to do so within the government guidelines.

 On 11 October 2021, it was announced that EGX Rezzed would be renamed as EGX Birmingham and would be returning to the National Exhibition Centre, Birmingham.
 The renamed EGX Birmingham aims to expand the “Rezzed Zone”, and will offer not just the typical indie showcases, but also allow AAA studios to showcase some spring releases as well.
 It was originally planned to take place from 4 to 6 March 2022, but was postponed to 2023 due to "the current climate and the knock-on effects of Omicron".

 EGX London 2023 was held at the ExCel London through 12 to 15 October, with the headline partner TikTok.
 The show hosted two Esports tournaments, one for Tekken 7 and one for Street Fighter 6.
+In 2024, EGX was merged with MCM Comic Con, with the event taking place on 25-27 October.
+In 2025, ReedPop announced that EGX would once again return to London alongside MCM Comic Con in October, as well as returning to Birmingham in November.